-- Recognize the sound of the evacuation fire alarm. - Know several ways out of the building. - Know the predetermined meeting location for your group. - Know your Emergency Coordinator.
+- Recognize the sound of the evacuation fire alarm. - Know several ways out of the building. - Know the predetermined meeting location for your group.

 When you hear the evacuation alarm or are verbally instructed by an appropriate authority to begin evacuating the building: